-Capital goods industry, which involves the production and maintenance of machinery, equipment, and infrastructure, play a crucial role in the economy.
+The capital goods industry is responsible for the production and maintenance of machinery, equipment, and other infrastructure, playing a crucial role in the economy.

-Positions in this field often offer competitive salaries, but compensation can vary widely depending on factors like industry, experience, and location.
+Jobs in this area typically pay well but compensation can vary dramatically depending on industry, experience, and geography.

 What are capital goods?